-This is a wall-mounted infrared space heater which means it is not designed to heat the air but the objects.
+These wall-mounted infrared space heaters are not designed to heat the air but the objects.

-Heat Storm electric heater: portable version with legs
+Heat Storm space heater: portable version with legs

 We’re going to go over some of their key features and let you decide which version works best for your living conditions.